The first time someone poured the same wine into two different glasses, I thought it was a trick.

 The Bordeaux glass (tall, broad bowl)

 The classic red wine glass.
-A tall bowl with a wide opening allows tannic, full-bodied reds to breathe.
-The width gives the wine surface area to release deep, complex aromas—cassis, tobacco, cedar, dark fruit.
+A tall bowl with a wide opening helps tannic, full-bodied reds breathe.
+The width gives the wine room to release deeper aromas like cassis, tobacco, cedar, and dark fruit.

-The slightly tapered rim directs wine toward the back of the palate, where tannin feels softer and fruit feels richer.
+The tapered rim sends wine toward the back of the palate, where tannin feels softer and fruit feels fuller.

-Best for: Cabernet Sauvignon, Merlot, Malbec, Syrah, and other full-bodied reds with significant tannin structure Not ideal for: Delicate whites or light reds—the wide bowl disperses their subtler aromas
+Best for: Cabernet Sauvignon, Merlot, Malbec, Syrah, and other full-bodied reds with significant tannin structure Not ideal for: Delicate whites or light reds.
+The wide bowl spreads their subtler aromas.

 The Burgundy glass (wide, balloon-shaped bowl)

-Wider and rounder than the Bordeaux glass, the Burgundy bowl is designed for aromatic, lighter-bodied reds like Pinot Noir.
-The generous width captures delicate fruit and floral aromas that would vanish in a narrower glass.
+Wider and rounder than the Bordeaux glass, the Burgundy bowl is made for aromatic, lighter reds like Pinot Noir.
+The wide shape holds delicate fruit and floral aromas that a narrower glass would lose.

-The wide opening lets you get your nose deep into the bowl—which sounds undignified but is exactly the point.
-Pinot Noir’s magic is in its perfume, and this glass puts the perfume front and center.
+The wide opening lets you get your nose deep into the bowl.
+Pinot Noir is about perfume, and this glass puts that first.

 Best for: Pinot Noir, Nebbiolo, Gamay, and other aromatic reds with moderate body Also works for: Full-bodied, oaked Chardonnay (the width lets the wine’s complexity unfold)